stephanme/pv-control/README.md

 ... controlling an electric car charger to charge from solar energy as efficient as possible.

-For the setup and used hardware, see the related project [pv-monitoring](https://github.com/stephanme/pv-monitoring).
+For the deployment on a k8s cluster and the used hardware, see the related project [pv-monitoring](https://github.com/stephanme/pv-monitoring).

 pv-control contains:
-- A control loop implemented in Python that reads energy data from the inverter and sets the current of the wallbox.
+- A control loop implemented in Python that reads energy data from the inverter and sets the charge current of the wallbox.
 - Some logic to control 1-phase vs 3-phase charging of the go-e wallbox via an external relay.
 Therefore, pv-control must run on a Raspberry PI.
 - A we-connect client to read the SOC for an VW ID3.
 - A number of REST endpoints to control the operation like setting charge mode and to get basic info about energy consumption.